 - Commercial/Retail Spaces back: 3 x 570 sq ft over the water converted cargo containers

-- Heating: geothermal loops in the structural piles, heat pump to in floor radiant
+- Heating: geothermal loops, heat pump to in floor radiant

 - Cooling: thermal via top opening windows, large industrial ceiling fan & radiant cooling